FICTION-ZJU/FICTION-ZJU-Groupsite-Source/content/authors/Mingshuai-Chen/_index.md

 # The subheadings, such as Interests and Education, will automatically translate depending on the language chosen in `config.yaml`.
 To customize the subheading text, see the Language page in the docs.

 interests:
-  - Formal Methods
+  - Logical Aspects of CS
-  - Logic · Verification · Synthesis
+  - Formal Verification and Synthesis
-  - Quantitative Reasoning
   - Programming Theory/Languages
   - Probabilistic/Quantum Systems
   - Cyber-Physical Systems
+  - AI for Formal Methods

 employment:
   courses: